Subscribe to our newsletter, for regular news & market updates.

 There are two stand out advantages to trading CFDs.
 Firstly, you can access a financial product and make money from it without having to buy the actual financial instrument.
-That means it is often a favoured way of accessing capital markets and allows you to profit from those markets anyway.
-Bearing that in mind, it can be a very good way of making returns quickly, especially given how short dated some CFDs are.
+That means it is often a favoured way of accessing capital markets, especially given how short dated some CFDs are.

 Other advantages of CFDs would be that they need some complex thought behind any initial investment idea, often given the price and speed that CFDs are traded with.
-Finally, you can profit from predicting a downturn in the market without ever having bought an asset in that market initially.
+Finally, you can trade on a downturn in the market without ever having bought an asset in that market initially.
 Short selling is where you can sell an asset without ever owning it, and then you can buy it back at a later date - hopefully at the lower price you predicted.